markcharney/life/README.md

 life
 ====

-John Conway's 1970 Game of life.
+John Conway's 1970 Game of life in javascript
 Cellular automata.